Last updated: July 26, 2022

 How to Get There

-The Leura Cascades picnic area and car park are located along Chelmsford Drive in Leura (see map location).
+The Leura Cascades picnic area and car park are located on Chelmsford Drive in Leura (see map location).

 The car park can be accessed via Cliff Drive, which links Echo Point, Scenic World and eventually Cahill’s Lookout further west in Katoomba.